andrei021/100-days-of-code/r1-log.md

 • Searched more info about Comparator and Comparable interfaces, got a better understanding and saw the difference between them;

 • Completed 2 CodeWars challenges :yum:

+### Day 74
+• Going on a trip for the next 3 days, so I'll try to do 2 CodeWars challenges per day;

+• 2 challenges :white_check_mark: